 19.Enjoying and flowing with the cigar is what this book is about.
 When I eat well, my mind and body are relaxed, That’s the way I choose to be.
-I eat a lot of fresh fruits and vegetables with a balanced amount of fish and meat.
 In that way, I get that full experience of the cigar each time I choose to smoke.

 20.If you smoke cigars and you haven’t found a partner, or someone you are regularly intimate with.
 I would find someone compatible with the cigar.
 The cigar should not be another thing to pull a couple apart.
 You want to be able to share your life experiences with them, not shut them out of your life.
 There are many enjoyable things cigar couples do.
 The adventure of finding and tasting different cigars together can be an incredibly enjoyable experience.
 If you are with someone and they do not partake in your enthusiasm for the cigar, then be considerate.
 The cigar is great, but if you have a relationship that is really working, then enjoy the experience without forcing your partner to be a part of it.
 Life has many things already that pull is apart.
 Don’t let cigars be one of them.

 21.I was very young when I started smoking cigars.
 But in my youth, I never took a cigar out of the house for just my self.
 When I went out, I made sure I had enough to share in case I met a fellow enthusiast.
 I know some people might be in a tight economic situation, but the more you give and share with others, the more you receive.